nikhilrayaprolu/bharatavidya/content/docs/guidelines.md

 7. **Over-Complication of Spiritual Path:** Teachers may complicate the spiritual path with too many techniques and practices.
 8. **Cultural Superiority:** There might be a belief that one's own culture is the greatest and needs to be protected at all costs.

+### Education should cultivate students who are inwardly resolved.

+An inwardly resolved student is not attached to the ideal of a perfectly dharmic world and does not feel saddened by its current state.
+Instead, they embrace the inherent uncertainty of life and recognize that everyone is on their unique journey of self-discovery, even amidst the apparent chaos of the world.
+This perspective fosters acceptance, compassion, and non-judgment, steering away from actions driven by personal emotional dissatisfaction, frustration, or sadness about the world's condition.
+Recognizing that life follows its own rhythm and that our efforts to mold it to fit our ideals of a dharmic world are "mere illusions of control" created by Maya, leads to a deeper understanding of reality.
+This understanding frees one from the judgments one holds towards the world and thereby one's actions are no more. driven from a sense of mission but are just expressions of spontaneous living.

 ### Guidelines for Teachers in Culture-Based Education